Collaborative-AI/tutorial/Paper Reading/README.md

 ### Title and Abstract

 - **Title**: Gives a concise indication of the paper's focus.
 - **Abstract**: A summary of the entire paper, including the problem addressed, methods used, results obtained, and the conclusion.
+The abstract generally has three parts: 1) background, 2) a one-line summary of the work (usually beginning with "In this work, ..."), and 3) the achievements of this work, which usually include theoretical or experimental highlights.
 It’s essential to read this to get a quick overview of the paper.

 ### Introduction

 - **Purpose**: Introduces the problem, why it’s important, and the scope of the research.
 It also usually contains a brief outline of the paper.
+The introduction should add motivation and the contributions of the paper before outlining its structure.
-- **What to Look For**: The motivation behind the research, the research question, and the objectives.
+- **What to Look For**: The motivation behind the research, the research question, objectives, and contributions (often listed as bullet points).

 ### Related Work

 - **Purpose**: Reviews existing literature and positions the paper within the current body of knowledge.
-- **What to Look For**: How the paper differentiates itself from previous work and the key contributions it intends to make.
+- **What to Look For**: Examine how the paper differentiates itself from previous work, including its connections and commonalities with existing literature, as well as the problems identified in prior research.
+The related work section is often organized chronologically.
+Additionally, focus on the differences between the proposed work and existing work.

 ### Methodology

 - **Purpose**: Describes the methods and approaches used to address the research question.
-- **What to Look For**: The design of experiments, data collection techniques, and analysis methods.
+- **What to Look For**: The problem formulation, method formulation (including algorithms and models), and discussions on key aspects of the method.
 Understanding the methodology is crucial for evaluating the validity of the research.

 ### Experiments and Results

 - **Purpose**: Presents the data obtained from the experiments and analyzes the results.
 - **What to Look For**: Key findings, data presented in figures or tables, and statistical significance.
-This section shows whether the research objectives were met.
+Focus on whether the experimental setup is clean and well-established (e.g., convergence, baselines).
+Evaluate if the results support the claims made by the authors and whether ablation studies help in understanding the contribution of each detail in the method.
+Look for results that justify the claims, the novelty and significance of the method, and any insights into how the author may have conceived the idea.

 ### Conclusion